rust-lang/book/src/ch01-01-installation.md

 ### Local documentation

 The installer also includes a copy of the documentation locally, so you can read it offline.
-On Linux or Mac, run `rustup doc` to open the local documentation in your browser.
-On Windows, the documentation is in a `share/doc` directory inside the directory where Rust was installed.
+Run `rustup doc` to open the local documentation in your browser.